 <=

-Using the == operator, you can set bid prices for ads served to consumers using specific types of devices.
-For example, if you are willing to pay more for ads served to consumers using a mobile phone, you could write the following set of rules.
+Using the == operator, bid prices can be set for ads served to consumers using specific types of devices.
+For example, to bid more for ads served to consumers using a mobile phone, write the following set of rules.

 if(device_type == 3) {